 Read the webpage for the programme to which you intend to apply, including the Terms and Conditions and other recommended items such as these FAQs.

 List all the things you have done or achieved while at school or since.
 For example, you may have been active in your Student Council, founded a society/club or mentored younger students.
-Another example might be running a social action group, e.g. soup kitchens for the homeless or a leader of a youth club, or organising sporting activities, etc. Candidates who devote much spare time to the practice of their subject (e.g. music or art) will not be penalised for having most of their activities related to that subject, but they are expected to demonstrate leadership skills and initiative within their subject or in other ways.
+Another example might be running a social action group or organising sporting activities etc.

 A strong personal statement can set you apart from other applicants and give you an opportunity to showcase what you as an individual can bring to the programme.
 The selection committee want to know as much as they can about you.
 As there is no set structure for writing a personal statement, you can use your personal statement as a marketing tool - be imaginative and make yourself stand out.

 At least one of your references should be from a recent professor or teacher.
 References will not be accepted from family members or friends.
-You should ask people who know you very well; preferably those who can comment on your academic ability as well as your character and interests.
-Teachers, professors, careers counsellors, coaches, youth group leaders, employers etc., are all good examples of who to ask for a reference.
-Once you have selected your two referees, you should inform them of the deadlines for submission.
+You should ask people who know you very well: teachers, professors, careers counsellors, coaches, youth group leaders, employers etc. Once you have selected your two referees, you should inform them of the deadlines for submission.
 It is your responsibility as the applicant to check in with your referees regularly about their progress and the timely and accurate submission of their letter.

 Interviews last for approximately 20-30 minutes.
 We have a list of questions we ask all final candidates and generally do not discuss the application itself, except to seek clarification if something is not clear or perhaps has not been considered.
 It is also an opportunity to review the articulation of the candidates.
 As Fulbright summer programme participants are cultural ambassadors and future leaders in their fields, they must have strong communication skills.